sebbanwalker/sebbanwalker/README.md

 * Algorithms & Data Structures
 * Sound Design

-# Always Learning

-Tech is constantly evolving, and so am I. I love diving into new technologies, improving my existing skill set, and finding new ways to build better, faster, and more intuitive applications.
-I consume news weekly across different domains to learn about new frameworks, tech & updates in the tech field in general.

 # What tech am I finding fascinating at the moment?

 * I'm taking a look at integrating Deno 2.0 & Shadcn UI into my workflow to optimize development efficiency